Gizelle Bryant’s Tacky Outfit At Cynthia Bailey’s Wedding Gets Roasted Back To Potomac

 The wedding was attended by 250 guests who were asked to wear all black and the couple enforced temperature checks and handwashing prior to entry.
 Once inside, the guests were spaced out based on social distancing guidelines, and sanitizing stations were spread throughout.

-Bryant made sure to wear a customized face shield and bedazzled church dress as quite possibly the tackiest dressed Housewife of any franchise.
+Bryant made sure to wear a customized face shield and a bedazzled church dress which lead to some folks on the internet criticizing the House Wive for her seemingly tacky decor.

 “Thank God Gizelle is a good looking woman cause God damn she can’t dress at all!” said Karen Huger in a recent confessional.
 “I’m ashamed to be seen with her sometimes, I’m gonna be honest.”